 Industrial plant projects

-What capital costs and operating costs will the project require?
+- What capital costs and operating costs will the project require?

-How will the markets for factor input and end products develop?
+- How will the markets for factor input and end-products develop?

-Before and during construction of the new development it is important to establish dialogue with all affected parties.
-During the construction period contractors and others with varying experience of work in process plants will be employed.
-EHS contingency and monitoring are therefore crucial during this phase and must be implemented in accordance with Elkem’s standard requirements.
-The project management must conduct ongoing deviation control during the construction phase.
+The Detail Engineering and Construction phase is the next step.
+Before and during construction of any new or modified facilities it is important to establish dialogue with all affected parties.
+During the construction period contractors and others with varying experience of work in process plants may be employed and it is crucial that the planning and execution of this work adhere with Elkem’s corporate requirements, especially with respect to EHS.
+The project management will conduct ongoing supervision and deviation control during the construction phase.

 Training and measuring results

 It is crucial that everyone contributing to a project is familiar with Elkem's methodology for project execution and understands what all the terms mean and applies them in the same way.
 Elkem therefore arranges several training courses each year, in which participants gain qualifications for work at various levels and for various aspects of our development projects.

 Elkem benefits from having a common project execution model for all large industrial projects within the company.
 Elkem's methodology for project execution is one of the main reasons why most of Elkem's projects are implemented within budget, in accordance with the schedule, with the correct quality and with excellent EHS results.